-Applicants must obtain an Admission Application form from the Office of Enrollment Services.
+Applicants may apply online at www.hccc.edu/mystart or may obtain an Admission Application from the Office of Enrollment Services.
 The appropriate, non-refundable application fee, payable to Hudson County Community College, must accompany a completed application.

 High school students may be admitted by submitting the LEAP application for high school students.
 They must also take and pass the "relevant portions" of the college placement examination.